zrcni/gym/README.md

 # Exercise tracker

-## TODO

-- use prod firebase build (individual packages)
-- show exercise time for the current month, week
-- sort out API errors, because I don't want to see a CORS error every time anything goes wrong
-- logout or refresh token if it expires
-- validate inputs in the backend
-- handle api errors in the frontend
-- handle api errors in the backend (ring middleware w/ try-catch)
-- record workout time in-app (in-memory or database?
-I don't want to add redis, though)
-- tags ("gym", "jog" etc.)
-- record weight in the calendar?
-- Currently workouts from all time are retrieved.
-Need to paginate in some way.

-mobile:
-- M instead of Monday
-- 100% width, rectangle

 ## Development mode

 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: